Geopoetics: A state of landscape

-This project has been part of IDFA Labforum and Sheffield Docfest ARtalent Forum
+This project has been part of IDFA Labforum, Sheffield Docfest ARtalent Forum, and in residency at INTERFACE Inagh

 The Persistence of Red